Inside: I started thinking about what I’m keeping in a more intentional way and these 3 questions are so good for

 I know crazy right?
 I was the kid who would save my candy in the bottom drawer of my desk.
 Not sure what I was saving it for –but it was out of hand.

 Now in my adult life I realized that I still have this saving mentality and I’m not sure it’s a good thing.
 So I changed the way I think about what I’m keeping and it has me on a purging spree!

-The kind that even had me creating a checklist of places to clean out that I’m sharing that you can download too!
+The kind that even had me creating a checklist of places to clean out that I’m sharing and you can download too!

-We recently opened a nice bottle of wine that we had been “saving for a special occasion.”
+We recently opened a nice bottle of wine that we’d been “saving for a special occasion.”
 Problem is, when the special occasion finally came and we remembered to open the dang thing, it had turned.
 Ain’t nothing special about that!

 I hit my breaking point when I was recently going through all of the boxes of “stuff” that had been stored in our office for years.

 Boxes of stuff that had moved with us over 3 times, but had never left the box.

 Instead these things just sat in a box in an empty room until those rooms had to become bedrooms for our kiddos and finally ended up in the office, which as you know had become a crap dumping ground that I finally overhauled.

 I go on a lot of walks through my neighborhood and almost no one parks their car in their garage cause it’s so filled with stuff that it’s impossible!
 I’m one of those people!
 (UPDATE: See how my new decluttering habits got my monster of a garage under control!)